Status update

 Status update summary

-• The company is targeting $1 billion in EBITDA within five years, a 70% increase from fiscal 2025, underpinned by accelerating growth in risk and energy, direct-to-consumer expansion, and high-margin enterprise news.
+• Clear path to $1 billion in EBITDA within five years, representing a 70% increase from fiscal 2025, underpinned by growth in risk and energy, direct-to-consumer expansion, and high-margin enterprise news.

 • Over 20 GenAI deals signed with enterprise customers, 8,000+ licensed sources for GenAI use, and 4,000 API accounts across Factiva, Newswires, and enterprise offerings.

-• Sees significant monetization opportunities from large AI models and new AI products, leveraging authoritative editorial content as a critical input.
+• Significant monetization opportunities from large AI models and new AI products, leveraging authoritative editorial content.

 Partial view of Summaries dataset, powered by Quartr API